fastapi/sqlmodel/docs/tutorial/create-db-and-table.md

 ///

-You can read a lot more about the engine in the <a href="https://docs.sqlalchemy.org/en/14/tutorial/engine.html" class="external-link" target="_blank">SQLAlchemy documentation</a>.
+You can read a lot more about the engine in the [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/14/tutorial/engine.html).

 **SQLModel** defines its own `create_engine()` function.
 It is the same as SQLAlchemy's `create_engine()`, but with the difference that it defaults to use `future=True` (which means that it uses the style of the latest SQLAlchemy, 1.4, and the future 2.0).